U2 concert in Sarajevo: Concert overview

 Three opening acts played before U2, beginning with the Gazi Huzrev-Beg choir, an Islamic choir from a local high school.
 Their performance was followed by two local bands, Protest and Sikter, one of which was chosen personally by Sacirbey, and the other which was selected through a radio contest.
 Following the opening acts, musician Howie B performed a DJ set before U2 took the stage.

 The band's set list was similar to that of most shows on the PopMart Tour, but with "Sunday Bloody Sunday" in place of the Edge's karaoke segment and the addition of "Miss Sarajevo" in the second encore.
 The night was a celebration of the end of the war, with Bono setting the tone by shouting out "Viva Sarajevo!
 Fuck the past, kiss the future!" at the beginning of "Even Better Than the Real Thing".
 Bono had struggled with his voice throughout the tour, and the morning of the concert he woke up "without a voice".
 There was no intent to cancel, and the show went ahead as planned.
 Though Bono had few difficulties through the opening quartet of "Mofo", "I Will Follow", "Gone", and "Even Better Than the Real Thing", his voice gave out during "Last Night on Earth".
 In 2006, the Edge suggested that Bono's vocal troubles had been caused by laryngitis or by the stress of the previous few months of touring, though he later remarked that "it didn't really matter that our lead singer was under the weather because every member of the audience seemed to join in on every song.
 There was a mass chorus for the whole concert."

-The PopMart Tour set (pictured in Belfast) included a golden arch, mirrorball lemon, and the world's largest video screen.